motu-tool/mOTUs/README.md

     Summary:
-        The merge command in mOTUs takes multiple profiles produced after running the profile command and combines them into a single table.
+        The merge command takes multiple profiles produced after running the profile command and combines them into a single table.